jallanxjallan/onemanairforce/adaptation/stories/syd_edits_cameron.md

 ---

-Cameron writes up the interview, and gives it to managing editor Sabam Siagian, who had given him the assignment.
-Sabam glances at the copy, grunts, then passes the pages to Syd Jardine, the senior copy editor.
-Syd reads it, then remarks that Freeberg comes off as a "super-pilot" and not entirely credible.
-He suggests Cameron find other accounts of Bob by researching in the reference section of the newly opened National Library.
+Cameron writes up the interview at the Jakarta Times, an English-language daily newspaper run as a hobby by a business mogul who wants to promote foreign investment in Indonesia.
+The owner lets Cameron use a desk, telephone, and fax in exchange for favors like this article.
+Cameron gives the draft to Syd Jardine, an Old Asia Hand who is the offical language consultant, but unoffical managing editor.
+Syd remarks that Freeberg comes off as a "white savior" who alone was responsible for saving the Republic.
+He suggests Cameron flesh out the story with accounts of Bob in the reference section of the newly opened National Library.